Anti-Palestinian racism during the Gaza war: Occupied Territories

 Widely circulated video and images at around 7 December 2023, showed dozens of Palestinian men in Northern Gaza blindfolded, stripped partially naked, and kneeling on the ground, guarded by Israeli soldiers.
 Without a stated source, Israeli media reported that the images and footage showed a mass surrender of fighters.
 However, CNN reported that at least some of the men are civilians with no known affiliation with any armed group, with IDF spokesperson, Rear Admiral Daniel Hagari, appearing to confirm this by stating: "We arrest everyone" for interrogation.
 By 8 December Al Jazeera reported that some of the men shown had been released.

 In mid-December 2023, multiple videos circulated online of IDF soldiers utilizing microphones and sound systems in mosques in Jenin in the occupied West Bank and in Gaza to sing traditional Jewish songs; some associated with Hanukkah that was ongoing at the time, mocking the call to prayer and reciting Jewish prayers.
 The IDF condemned the recorded actions, stating it was against the codes of conduct for the IDF and that any identified soldier seen were reportedly immediately removed from duty.
 Other videos have shown IDF troops since the start of the conflict, purposefully destroying businesses while laughing, setting goods on fire while still in a vehicle, and going through private Gazan citizens' belongings.
 These videos and actions were condemned by IDF officials as well.

-On 15 January 2024, a group of 25 Palestinian students staged a sit-in protest against rising tuition fees at An-Najah University, leading to Israeli police to arrest them and call them "student terrorist squads".
+On 15 January 2024, a group of 25 Palestinian students staged a sit-in protest against rising tuition fees at An-Najah National University, leading to Israeli police to arrest them and call them "student terrorist squads".

 North America

 Canada

-A Montreal author Lauren Wise was recorded during a road rage incident on 10 October, screaming at another driver who had a Palestinian flag displayed on her car window.
-Wise reportedly rammed her vehicle into the other car, which was being driven by a Tunisian woman and screamed at her that she "should be raped and dragged in the street in front of her kids" due to displaying the flag.
-Wise was reportedly dropped by her publisher after the video, that she had taunted the recorder to publish and tag her in, was posted to social media.
+On 10 October 2023, a Tunisian woman was yelled at by another driver that she "should be raped and dragged in the street in front of her kids" for displaying a Palestinian flag on her car window.
+According to the victim, the other driver also rammed her car.

 On 3 March 2024, a man was arrested in Vaughan on several charges including possession of weapons dangerous to the public, assault with a weapon and assault.
 He was identified as 27-year-old, Ilan-Reuben Abramov, and had stopped his car in front of protestors and began to shout at them, while carrying a nail gun that he reportedly discharged at protestors.
 In a viral video, Abramov is recorded stating "Every fucking Palestinian will die" before knocking the cell phone recording him from the hands of the protestor.